ME-ICA/tedana/docs/governance.rst

       at least one Maintainer).
 5. After consultation with contributors, the steering committee can decide to merge any PR - even if it's not eligible to merge according to Rule 4.
-6. Any Maintainer can Review a PR and request changes.
-If a Maintainer Requests changes they need to provide an explanation regarding what changes should be added and justification of their importance.
+6. Any community member can Review a PR and request changes.
+If a community member Requests changes they need to provide an explanation regarding what changes should be added and justification of their importance.
 Reviews requesting changes can also be used to request more time to review a PR.